 Deer come to graze on the grass in front of the cottage windows, you’ll likely see foxes, hares, rabbits, badgers, little mice and maybe water voles (think Ratty in Wind in the Willows), as well as trout and otter-sign in the rivers.
 Ravens, hawks and falcons fly overhead, and the trees and bushes are full of small birds.
 You visit and work at ancient sites, walk the ancient paths, and sing the streams and rivers too.
 At the cottage, there’s no internet or mobile network coverage, and no noise or light pollution either which is nice.

-- Students who have done the apprenticeship may then choose to continue onto the 3-year advanced training.
+- Students who have done the apprenticeship may be invited to continue onto the 3-year advanced training, Rainbow Warriors.